 It takes know-how to engage and influence audiences.
-For companies like yours, the challenge is to get it right the first time.
-That’s why it pays to work with a communication consultant with front-line experience as a national Broadcast Journalist, Global Spokesperson and Head of Media for two international, non-profit organizations making news 24/7.
+For any organization, the challenge is to get it right the first time.
+That’s why it pays to work with a communication consultant with front-line experience as a national Broadcast Journalist, Global Spokesperson and Head of Media for two international, non-profit organizations in the news 24/7.

-My Public Relations Agency experience was gained as Director and Managing Director of the Media Groups in the New York City offices of Burson-Marsteller and Hill & Knowlton working with some of the best and brightest client managers.
-It takes the right partnership to position an organization as a brand leader and credible news source.
+My public relations experience was gained as Director and Managing Director of the Media Groups in the New York City offices of Burson-Marsteller and Hill & Knowlton working with some of the best and brightest client managers. it’s a collaborative effort to position an organization as a brand leader and credible news source.

 I enjoy working with leadership teams to develop and implement communication strategies to launch, position and promote products.
 Often that involves fostering relationships with regulatory agencies and industry partners.
-When managing issues or heading off a crisis, journalism training and actual reporting experience count.
-News judgment closes the gap between what you intend and what your audience hears.
+When managing issues or heading off a crisis, journalism training and reporting experience count.
+It closes the gap between what you intend and what your audience hears.

 Crisis Communication & Message-Driven Media Training